kmenzli/sphinx-poc/docs/Chat.rst

    |image1|

--  If you are in the Chat window, click your current status icon, and select one from the drop-down menu.
+-  If you are in the Chat window, click your current status icon under your name, and select one from the drop-down menu.

    |image2|